OpsChasingDev/Redirected.Folder.Health/Explanation.md

 - Configuring the array of results from checks

 ## Process
+- Handles the function's main logic
+- Creates PSSessions to each computer
+- Gets the list of users potentially logged in based on the folder names in C:\Users\
+-

 ## End
 - Responsible for delivering selective output based on what the user specified